 Yakima Transit operated under the Household Tax until the end of 1980.
 At that time, operating expenses began exceeding income so the citizens again went to the poles and voted in a 3/10 of 1% sales tax dedicated solely to transit.
 This tax was instituted on January 1, 1981 and replaced the Household tax that was no longer viable.

-Yakima Transit continues to provide fixed-route, paratransit, and vanpool services.
+Yakima Transit continues to provide fixed-route and paratransit services.
 Yakima Transit also participates with Central Washington University and WSDOT in funding the Yakima-Ellensburg Commuter.
 Transit fixed-route (bus) ridership consistently exceeds one million passenger-boardings annually.

 For almost forty years, Yakima Transit has continued to provide the Yakima area with public transportation services!